-In the old design that was based on the 2020 precanvassing data, and was implemented in Q4 2021 there were 350 design strata.
+The 2021 Sample design, based on 2020 pre-censal canvassing data, was implemented in Q4 2021 and had 350 design strata.
 The 13 Administrative Regions were sub-divided based on the degree of urbanization (urban, semi-urban, rural) resulting in 55 primary strata.
-These 55 primary strata were the same as the final design strata in the LFS design prior to the 2021 redesign.
+(These 55 primary strata were the same as the final design strata in the pre-transformation 2010 design.)
 These 55 primary strata were then further sub-divided into 350 design strata based on geographical hierarchy.